 A modern data portal should consist of 5 major components:

-- Data source(s): Modern data portals should have a user friendly way of establishing secure, live connections to data sources or databases, directly from the UI.
-Connecting to data sources should be easy and streamlined into the general workflow to avoid having to use multiple applications just to connect to a database.
+- Data Source(s): Modern data portals should have a user-friendly way of establishing secure, live connections to data sources or databases, directly from the UI.
+Seamless integration with data sources is crucial for an efficient workflow, eliminating the need to juggle multiple applications solely for connecting to diverse databases.

-- Query builder: A user friendly way of writing queries against the data source to compute, aggregate, transform, build views, and extract data from the database to be used for analysis.
+- Query Building: A user-friendly way of writing queries against the data source to compute, aggregate, transform, build views, and extract data from the database for analysis.

-- Visual analytics: It is an undisputed fact that visualizing data allows you to unlock key insights to make data driven decisions.
+- Data Visualization: It is an undisputed fact that visualizing data allows you to unlock key insights to make data-driven decisions.
 Modern data portals should have a way to build data visualizations off of the data queries.
-At the very least, there should be a way to embed visualization tools into the portal.
-Preferably, a data portal should have both!

-- Branding and design: Modern data portals should be fully customizable from the web, allowing you complete control over branding, layouts, design, color pallets, typography, etc. Modern data portals will have drag & drop, WYSIWYG (What you see is what you get) editors integrated with the ability write custom front end code with HTML, CSS, and JS.
+- Branding and Design: Modern data portals should be fully customizable from the web, allowing you complete control over branding, layouts, design, color palettes, typography, etc. Modern data portals have drag-and-drop functionality and the ability to write custom front-end code with HTML, CSS, and JS.

 Traditional data portals and modern data portals have many similarities, as highlighted above, but also some key differences.